 In 2016 Tiffany launched TiffanySmiley.com, a platform that she hoped would empower women to overcome whatever circumstances they were facing and to uncover true joy in their lives.
 Through her candid writings, the site reaches thousands of readers each month and has given Tiffany a platform to encourage women to be strong and join together for the good of those around them.
 She is in the process of planning Story by Faith, a conference dedicated to helping women share their journeys with confidence to impact and change their communities.

-As a wounded veteran’s wife, Tiffany is passionate about reform in America for veterans, their families and caregivers.
-She has become an advocate and advisor to top politicians and media outlets about VA reform, including President Trump, Ivanka Trump, Congress and the Wall Street Journal.
+As a wounded veteran’s wife, Tiffany is passionate about reform in America for veterans, their families and caregivers. she has become a advocate and advisor to top politicians, non-profits and media outlets about VA reform.

 The Smiley’s have lived all over the United States and now reside in their hometown of Pasco, WA, but can frequently be seen all over the country speaking at various events, conferences and churches.